Q3 Party Planner: Formula

 Step 5 - Save your screenshot with one of the formulas showing.

-Step 6 - Google Sheets: Return to normal View.
-Excel needs no change.
+Step 6 - Return to normal View to hide the formulas

 Step 7 - Check with your teacher to see how they want you to submit or share this document.